What can I make from sour milk?

 Yield: approximately 60g of cheese (this is not a lot but is better than wasting milk that has gone off).
-Also you can use the remaining liquid in your baking.
+Also, you can use the remaining liquid in your baking in replacement of buttermilk.

 N.B.
 The amount will be different each time depending on the milk used.

 I did an experiment just using 250 ml of milk and 1 tsp of lemon juice and was surprised by the results!

 Semi-skimmed (Milk and More organic) produced 20g of cheese.